 BEFORE placing your turnstile in Normally Open mode, contact Alvarado's technical support manager to discuss the suitability of this mode for your specific application.

 Barrier Disabled

-The barriers remain down at all times allowing the SU3000 to function as an optical (barrier free) access control turnstile.
+The barriers are retracted into that cabinet at all times allowing the SU3500 to function as an optical (barrier free) access control turnstile.

 Setting Passage Modes